-- Whether the activity has a functional need to locate in the Residential Zone, and (a) whether the nature of the activity is complementary and compatible with residential activities: - (b) The social or community benefit of the proposed activity to the local community. - Whether alternative locations (including possible locations in commercial and (c) industrial areas) have been considered. - The extent to which the activity promotes the optimum and efficient use of the (d) residential land resource and does not detract from the vibrancy and vitality of the Commercial Zone areas. - (e) Whether the nature and scale of the activity and development is in keeping with the character of the area. - Whether the site contains an adequate area of land which will enable the effects of (f) the activity to be contained on the site. - Any adverse effects on adjoining sites and neighbourhood resulting from the nature (g) and scale of the activity, in terms of reduced privacy through being overlooked from or being in close proximity to neighbouring buildings, and the extent it is consistent/inconsistent with the surrounding environment. - Potential noise sources and methods to avoid, remedy and mitigate adverse effects (h) on neighbours. - (i) The hours of operation and the effect the operation period may have on the amenity enjoyed by the existing and future residents in the locality.
+- (a) Whether the activity has a functional need to locate in the Residential Zone, and whether the nature of the activity is complementary and compatible with residential activities; - (b) The social or community benefit of the proposed activity to the local community. - (c) Whether alternative locations (including possible locations in commercial and industrial areas) have been considered. - (d) The extent to which the activity promotes the optimum and efficient use of the residential land resource and does not detract from the vibrancy and vitality of the Commercial Zone areas. - (e) Whether the nature and scale of the activity and development is in keeping with the character of the area. - (f) Whether the site contains an adequate area of land which will enable the effects of the activity to be contained on the site. - (g) Any adverse effects on adjoining sites and neighbourhood resulting from the nature and scale of the activity, in terms of reduced privacy through being overlooked from or being in close proximity to neighbouring buildings, and the extent it is consistent/inconsistent with the surrounding environment. - (h) Potential noise sources and methods to avoid, remedy and mitigate adverse effects on neighbours. - (i) The hours of operation and the effect the operation period may have on the amenity enjoyed by the existing and future residents in the locality.

-- (j) The provision of car parking to meet demand (staff, customers and deliveries) and how the car parking is designed and managed to avoid, mitigate or remedy adverse effects on on-street car parking demand; - (k) The visual effects on the surrounding residential amenity and character, from any changes to residential buildings, extensions, increased car parking areas: - Cumulative effects of non-residential activities on the wider residential character.
-(I)
+- (j) The visual effects on the surrounding residential amenity and character, from any changes to residential buildings, extensions, increased car parking areas; - (k) Cumulative effects of non-residential activities on the wider residential character.